This post may contain affiliate links.

 Lastly, for a more advanced approach, consider setting up your irrigation system with drip hoses.
 A word of caution: not all hoses are durable, so invest in a quality drip system.
 Additionally, plan your garden layout around the drip system to avoid watering areas unnecessarily, similar to the issues seen with sprinklers.

 What time of day should I water my garden?

 Early morning is the best time to water your garden, followed by evening after the temperature falls.
 This is because the midday heat of the sun will evaporate water poured onto the surface before it has a chance to be absorbed into the soil.

-Like any other component of gardening, you will learn more and more about how to effectively water your own garden space.
-You’ll make mistakes, you’ll miss days when you should have watered, and some plants won’t make it.
-But eventually you’ll put all of you knowledge to use to water your garden in the most effective ways.
+Like any other component of gardening, you will learn more and more about how to water your own garden space effectively.
+You’ll make mistakes, miss days, and some plants won’t make it.
+But eventually, you’ll put all of your knowledge to use to water your garden in the most effective ways.

 But the biggest message is this – listen to your plants and soil (with your eyes and hands); they will tell you what you need to know!

 Carrie Williams Howe is an educational leader by day and an aspiring homesteader by night and weekend.
 She lives on a small homestead in Vermont with her husband, two children, and a rambunctious border collie.
 She blogs about her family's homestead life at The Happy Hive.